Univ-Wyo-Education/S20-2150/Lectures/Lect-14/Homework-04.md

 ## Testing

-Write (at least 5) programs of your choice that demonstrate that all of the instructions in the MARIA instruction set work.
+Write (at least 5) programs of your choice that demonstrate that all of the instructions in the MARIE instruction set work.
 Run the multiply example from the midterm and verify that it works.

 ## Turn in (via upload)